zawzaww/theme-materialblue/README.md

 Requirements:
  - Android 7.0 and Up
  - Substratum/OMS Support ROM
- - Substratum Theme Manager (Get on Google Playstore)
+ - Substratum Theme Manager (Get on Google PlayStore )

  How To Install:
  - Download theme